 send, knowingly receive, upload, download, use, or reuse any content which does not comply with these Terms;

-copy, reproduce, distribute, modify, display, republish, transmit, repost, or otherwise use any of the content on our Site without prior written permission from Do Something (which must be sought via the contact information provided below);
+copy, reproduce, distribute, modify, display, republish, transmit, repost, or otherwise use any of the content on our Site without prior written permission from The Moore Foundation (which must be sought via the contact information provided below);

-“spam,” gather, or attempt to gather personally identifiable information belonging to users or others for the purposes of spamming, marketing, selling to third parties, or otherwise improperly soliciting or abusing Do Something or Site users;
+“spam,” gather, or attempt to gather personally identifiable information belonging to users or others for the purposes of spamming, marketing, selling to third parties, or otherwise improperly soliciting or abusing The Moore Foundation or Site users;

 engage in dishonest or deceptive behavior, including but not limited to impersonating or attempting to impersonate another person or entity, or attempting to gain unauthorized access to any part of the Site, or the computers, servers, or databases connected thereto;

-engage in any other conduct that restricts or inhibits anyone’s use or enjoyment of the Site, or which, as determined by us, may harm Do Something, its employees, agents, affiliates, contractors, or service providers, the Site, Site users, or expose such persons or entities to liability; or
+engage in any other conduct that restricts or inhibits anyone’s use or enjoyment of the Site, or which, as determined by us, may harm The Moore Foundation, its employees, agents, affiliates, contractors, or service providers, the Site, Site users, or expose such persons or entities to liability; or

-otherwise attempt to interfere with the proper functioning and/or operation of the Site.
-Do Something reserves the right to terminate the Site or your access to it for any reason, at our sole discretion, including but not limited to your violation of these Terms by engaging in the prohibited uses described above.
+otherwise attempt to interfere with the proper functioning and/or operation of the Moore Foundation’s Site reserves the right to terminate the Site or your access to it for any reason, at our sole discretion, including but not limited to your violation of these Terms by engaging in the prohibited uses described above.